 Will I be able to take part in after school clubs?

 We have an extensive enrichment programme at Malcolm Arnold Academy that all students can attend.
 The clubs run before and after school and you can give anything a try.
 Some of the clubs include Football, Netball, Dance, Art, ICT, STEM and Music.

 You will be able to make new friends easily at Malcolm Arnold Academy.
 Your tutor will spend time with you, introducing you to your new tutor group.
 We always try to put you in a class with at least two students from your Primary school.
 If you are not with your very best friend in your tutor group, you will have lots of opportunities throughout the day to catch up with them, so don’t worry.
 The Enrichment programme is also a great way to meet new people and it will allow you to meet people to whom you will share an interest with.

-You can find all of the information about purchasing uniform at https://www.stevensons.co.uk.
-Please see the uniform checklist to help you.
+Our school uniform Supplier is Stevenson’s Uniform Supplier.
+You can find all the information about purchasing uniform at https://www.stevensons.co.uk/ Please see the uniform checklist to help you.